EMBL-EBI-SUBS/subs/INSTALL.md

 This will run the API, dispatcher, progress monitor and archive agents representing BioSamples and ArrayExpress on a local server.

-Execute each of the following gradle tasks in a different terminal session :
+Execute each of the following gradle tasks in a different terminal session:

 ```bash
 ./gradlew subs-api:bootRun